microsoftgraph/microsoft-graph-docs-contrib/concepts/application-provisioning-configure-api.md

 ### Retrieve the template for the provisioning connector

 Applications in the gallery that are enabled for provisioning have templates to streamline configuration.
 Use the request below to [retrieve the template for the provisioning configuration](https://docs.microsoft.com/graph/api/synchronization-synchronizationtemplate-list?view=graph-rest-beta&tabs=http).
 Note that you will need to provide the ID.
-The ID refers to the preceding resource, which in this case is the ServicePrincipal.
+The ID refers to the preceding resource, which in this case is the servicePrincipal resource.

-#### *Request*
+#### Request

 <!-- {
   "blockType": "request",